 - the height of the tree h;

 - its crown base height, hcb;

 - its crown radius crownRadius;

-- its shape, which is considered conical in the case of silver fir and ellipsoidal in the case of common beech (shapes are vertically bounded by h and hcb and horizontally bounded by crownRadius);

-- its leaf area density at period of full vegetation, denoted LAD, in m2 of leaf per m3 of crown volume;

-- its attenuation coefficient k;

-- its clumping index Ω defining the aggregation of the leaves inside the crown.
+- its shape, which is considered as conical in the case of Fir silver fir and ellipsoidal in the case of Beech common beech (shapes are vertically bounded by h and hcb and horizontally bounded by crownRadius); - its leaf area density at period of full vegetation, denoted LAD, in m2 of leaf per m3 of crown volume; - its attenuation coefficient k; - its clumping index Ω defining the aggregation of the leaves inside the crown.

-Tree h and hcb values are model inputs (see section 2.2).
+Trees h and hcb are inputs of the model (see section 2.2).
+Trees crown radius are determined.
 Tree crown radius is estimated using an allometric relationship based on species and diameter at breast height (DBH):